 Your cart is currently empty.Continue Shopping

-Piment d’Espelette harvest is underway and the last of the late summer avocados are here so I started thinking about how to combine two great things.
+Piment d’Espelette harvest is finished for the year and winter Mexican avocados are here, so I started thinking about how to combine two great things.
 Crab is one of my favorite shellfish, and together with avocado and a soft egg makes a delicious and satisfying meal.
 This simple dish only requires one technique, poaching an egg.
 The rest is just delicious assembly.

 8-ounces of lump crab meat

 4 slices of bread (my favorite for this is sourdough)

 Bring a sauce sauce pot half full of water to a low boil, drop the heat to low and add a good splash of white vinegar (the acidity helps the egg whites coagulate so you get a neater egg, and gives a nice flavor).
 Crack each egg into a small bowl or ramekin.
 With a spoon gently stir the water in one direction creating a spiral.
 Gently add one egg to the center of the vortex and keep stirring until it comes together in a nice round ball, about ten seconds.
 Continue this for each new egg then poach them for a total of 3 1/2 minutes.
 No desire to poach?
 This dish is great with a soft fried egg too.